 Are kidney patients at increased risk from COVID-19?

-- Dialysis patients are at similar risk to transplant patients and the same advice about ‘shielding’ (strict self-isolation) extends to them too.
-(This advice was made stronger on 2nd April).
+- Dialysis patients are at similar risk to transplant patients, and should also take very careful precautions.
+But your risk will also depend on your age and other conditions.
 Don’t miss dialysis, that would make things worse.

-- CKD stage 3-5 (eGFR 59 or less) – risk at eGFR 50-60 is not much increased, increases progressively as your eGFR falls lower, particularly below 20.
+- CKD stage 3-5 (eGFR 59 or less) – risk at eGFR 50-60 is not much increased, but increases progressively as your eGFR falls lower, particularly below 20.
 The risk for anyone with eGFR less than 15 (stage 5 CKD) becomes closer to the risk for patients on dialysis.
-If your kidney function is as low as this you should follow social distancing guidance very strictly, and in Scotland you have probably had a letter telling you to ‘shield’.

 - CKD stage 1 or 2 (eGFR 60+) – if you don’t have any other serious conditions, we believe you are not at increased risk.
 Two important exceptions could put you at high risk: